 Make Music NWCT is presented by the NWCT Arts Council.
 It is a free, live musical celebration on June 21 across our 25-town region.

 Make Music Day is an international day of free live music.
-Musicians of all types, skill sets, and ages to come together with venues to put on concerts all day.
+Musicians of all types, skill sets, and ages come together with venues to put on concerts all day.
 This day is all about bringing live music experiences to our community.

 Make Music Day happens every year, June 21st.
-This year, the event falls on a Monday.
-2021 is the fourth year that Northwest CT is participating.
-Venues are strongly encouraged to register as soon as possible, and start promoting their participation in this event.
+This year, the event falls on a Tuesday.
+2022 is the fifth year that Northwest CT is participating.
+Register as a venue or performer and start promoting your participation in Make Music NWCT!

 Who can participate in Make Music Day?